researchsoft/website/content/about/_index.md

     content:
       title:
       text:   |
         The vision of the Research Software Alliance (ReSA) is that research software and those who develop and maintain it are recognised and valued as fundamental and vital to research worldwide.
-THIS IS A TEST EDIT.

         A [wide range](https://arxiv.org/abs/1811.08473) of research software organisations and programs exist internationally to address the varied challenges in software productivity, quality, reproducibility, and sustainability.
 ReSA aims to coordinate across these efforts to leverage investments, to achieve shared goals.
 The [ReSA Strategic Plan](https://www.researchsoft.org/documents/Strategic_Plan_2021-23.pdf) provides details.
 The [ReSA engagement plan](https://doi.org/10.5281/zenodo.7714004) contains more information on how community engagement occurs.
 Also available is our [2023 year in review](https://doi.org/10.5281/zenodo.10471861) and [overview of ReSA](https://doi.org/10.54900/zwm7q-vet94).